hieubkset/pytorch-image-deblurring/readme.txt

 EE838A - Homework 2 - Image Deblurring

 This is an instruction for using this source code.
 The source code is tested on Ubuntu 16.04 using GPU Titan XP.
-Note that one GPU is required to run the code.
-Otherwise, you have to change code by yourself a little bit.
+Note that one GPU (12GB RAM) is required to run the code.
+Otherwise, you have to change code by yourself a little bit for using cpu.

 1. Dependencies:
 Python 3.5 or 3.6 are recommended.